ibnzUK/Token-Staking-dApp/README.md

 * Added skeletons for totalStaked, myStake,
 * Added skeletons for Tester to Redistribute rewards and claim test tokens

+* Added ability to load contracts
+* Fetching data from from TokenStaking contract
+* Fetching balances

 ## Running instructions